IntelLabs/hec-p-isa-tools/kerngen/README.md

 # Implementation

 The design is a simplified interpreter pattern.
-A domain specific language (DSL) defined as `high language` is recieved as input to the kernel generator.
+A domain specific language (DSL) defined as `high language` is received as input to the kernel generator.
 This `high language` describes FHE scheme and context parameters, as well as the operation with relative operands.
 This language is interpreted as a `high level instruction` which is then mapped to its corresponding `low level p-ISA